astroveny/aws-bootcamp-cruddur-2023/journal/week5.md

 `aws dynamodb update-table --table-name cruddur-messages --stream-specification StreamEnabled=true,StreamViewType=NEW_IMAGE`
 - Create VPC Gateway Endpoint
 `aws ec2 create-vpc-endpoint --vpc-endpoint-type Gateway --service-name com.amazonaws.us-east-1.dynamodb --vpc-id vpc-YourVPCID`
+- Make sure the route table configured with the Endpoint has the required subnets associated with it
+- Go to AWS VPC console > Route tables then select the configured route table and check the associated subnets under **Explicit subnet associations**

 ### Create Lambda function
 - Go to AWS Lambda console, then click on **'Create function'**